On this page

 - Do not put plastic containers in a dishwasher.
 The temperature can cause the plastic to melt which again can increase chemical leaks;

-- Avoid tinned food, the lining inevitably contains BPA or BPS – use fresh or frozen instead;
+- Avoid tinned food, the lining contains plastic – use fresh or frozen instead;

 - Avoid damaged and old plastic containers;